This is the modern 48 Laws of Power.

 While many good citizens care about being prosocial and keeping a prosocial image, many type-a personalities care more about power and social climbing than about what you think.

 Their worry is not “staying clean”, their worry is not getting caught once their hands get dirty.

-Law of Power #26 Example: Jho Low Stained His Hands & Happily Disappeared
+Example: Jho Low Stained His Hands For Good & Disappeared For Good

 Your reputation only matters if you stain your hands under your real name, if people find out or… If you stick around.